Hjorthmedh/RGCmorphology/ms/intro.md

 features with little or no useful information increases the distance between all cells in feature space.
 As more irrelevant features are added, the difference between within-class distance and between-class distance decreases, making the cells harder to classify.
 A potential complication is that some features capture similar properties, leading to correlations between the features.
 The pairwise correlations between all features are reported in Table 4.
-For example, mean segment length and mean terminal segment length are highly correlated with each other, but strongly anti-correlated with density of branch points
+For example, mean segment length and mean terminal segment length are highly correlated with each other (r=0.97), but strongly anti-correlated with density of branch points (r=-0.78 and r=-0.85).

 To assess which subset of features would give the best classification,